kukuu/integration/common-integration-tasks.md

 Implementing messaging systems and event-driven architectures to enable asynchronous communication and decoupling between components.
 This involves setting up message queues, event brokers, or publish-subscribe mechanisms to handle communication between systems.

 ## Security and Authentication:
 Implementing authentication and authorization mechanisms to ensure secure access and data protection during integration.
-This may involve implementing OAuth, token-based authentication, or other security measures to authenticate and authorize requests.
+This may involve implementing OAuth, token-based authentication (JWT), or other security measures to authenticate and authorize requests - using SSL, Firewalls.

 ## Error Handling and Logging:
 Implementing error handling mechanisms to capture and handle exceptions, failures, and unexpected events during integration.
 This includes logging errors, generating error reports, and implementing retry mechanisms to handle transient failures.